JOY of MUSIC POLICIES ~ 2019 - 2020

 FINANCIAL AID is available based on need.
 Please check the appropriate box on the registration form or call us at 508-856-9541 to receive a financial aid application.

-PRIVATE LESSONS: Students taking private instrumental lessons enroll for the entire academic year of 34 weeks (September 8 - June 3).
+PRIVATE LESSONS: Students taking private lessons enroll for the entire academic year of 34 weeks (September 9 - June 1).
 New students may enroll at any time during the year on a space-available basis.
 Tuition will be prorated.

 *Withdrawal Policy: Four weeks’ written notice is required if a student withdraws for any reason.
 Starting one week after the date of notice, the next four lessons must be paid for whether taken or not.
-Withdrawal on or after March 1, 2019 will require payment for the remainder of the academic year.
-Students who withdraw at any time will forfeit credits for excused absences and snow day make-ups and will only receive credit for teacher absences.
+Withdrawal on or after March 1, 2020 will require payment for the remainder of the academic year.
+Students who withdraw at any time will forfeit credits for excused absences and snow days and will only receive credit for teacher absences.

 *Private Lesson Tuition Payment Options: Please select one of the four options listed below.
 If possible, we prefer full payment in advance (Option 1).
 To make it easier for as many families as possible to pay the full tuition, we offer three additional payment options.
 Most schools charge a fee for making smaller payments.
 In return for not charging a fee, we ask you to please help keep our billing costs down by saving the schedule below as a reminder.
 We reserve the right to discontinue lessons if payments are not made in a timely manner.
 Please let us know if your circumstances change and you are having difficulty keeping up with your payments.